What is a colour wheel? It is a circle-shaped disc that is divided into 12 sections which displays colour according to their pigments.

 Opposites attract.
 No, they really do.
 Take a look at the colour wheel above, and look at the opposing colours.
 Notice how kaki goes well with the pink-red.
 This is a bold use of colour, and is my favourite to use.

-Turning the wheel around, pink-red and kaki are the main colours, but this time orange and violet are the chosen colours to use as a split complimentary.
+Turning the wheel around, pink-red and kaki are the main colours, but this time orange and violet are the chosen colours to use as a split complementary.

 Triadic sounds like triangle, right?
 Looking at the colour wheel above, can you pick out the triangular colours to use?
 The answer is: kaki, orange and violet.
 Isn’t this easy?